How to Properly Package Vintage Comic Books for Shipping

 9. Holding your folded piece of thinner cardboard, put a heathy dose of hot glue along one side of the fold.

-10. Put the hot glue side of your folded piece of cardboard under your base piece of cardboard in the middle of the longer side so the the unglued side sticks up like a flap.
+10. Put the hot glue side of your folded piece of cardboard under your base piece of cardboard in the middle of the longer side so the unglued side sticks up like a flap.
 Press the glue flap firmly against the bottom of your flat base.

-11. Next, hold your cardboard base so the your unglued flap is against your work surface (see above).
+11. Next, hold your cardboard base so your unglued flap is against your work surface (see above).
 Carefully apply a line of hot glue along this flap.

 12. Take one of the smaller pieces of corrugated cardboard that you cut in Step 6 and press it against your hot glue strip so that it lines up and creates a side to your box.
 Press these pieces firmly together and make sure that your side stands at a right angle to your base piece.